highchair/artinruins-com/_property/monohasset-mill.md

 thumbnail: monohasset-jh-2006-04-01.jpg

 images:
-  - url: monohasset-sanborn-1899-01.jpg
+  - url: armington-sims-ppl-undated.jpg
-    caption: 'Sanborn Insurance Map, 1899-1900, volume 1 sheet 15 — Courtesy Online Digital Sanborn Maps via ProQuest and the Providence Public Library.
-Notice how the “former” Armington Sims buildings are labelled as vacant and will be used as storage for the nearby Providence Brewing Company'
     alt: 'A four story red brick mill with a wide stance, monitor roof, and central five story stair tower.
 An attached two-story red brick structure and associated one story structures surround the main building.'
+  - url: monohasset-sanborn-1899-01.jpg
+    caption: 'Notice how the “former” Armington Sims buildings are labelled as vacant and will be used as storage for the nearby Providence Brewing Company — Sanborn Insurance Map, 1899-1900, volume 1 sheet 15 — Courtesy Online Digital Sanborn Maps via ProQuest and the Providence Public Library.'
   - url: monohasset-jh-2002-06-01.jpg
   - url: monohasset-jh-2005-06-01.jpg
   - url: monohasset-jh-2005-06-02.jpg